-Bread pans cannot touch each other in the oven or the oven walls because they will not bake evenly and may even over bake your bread in most cases.
+Bread pans cannot touch each other in the oven or the oven walls because they will not bake evenly and may even over bake your bread, in most cases.

 Sunshine: It must be sunny on the day I am going to make bread.
 Now, is this an old wives tale, you ask?
 I don’t know, but one thing I do know is that if the clouds are dark and it’s raining my bread will not rise.

 Grease your pans very well.
 Tap the bottom of the pan after baking and if it sounds hollow the bread is done.
 Place the bread on a cooling rack and then freeze it after it cools.
 Do this by placing the loaves in plastic bags as stated above.

 If it stays indented the dough is ready to punch down and mold for baking.
-If the imprint bounces back out let the dough rise a little longer.
+If the imprint bounces back, let the dough rise a little longer.
 I let my bread rise twice because I like fluffy bread.
 See the “test/proofing” discussion below for more details.

-Never let the dough rise longer than 4-5 hours or the bread will taste yeasty.
+Never let the dough rise longer than 2-3 hours or the bread will taste yeasty.
 I never put my bread dough in the refrigerator overnight because it will taste like yeast.

-Bread should be sticky, but not too sticky..if you add too much flour the bread will be dry and tough.
+Bread should be sticky, but not too sticky.
+If you add too much flour the bread will be dry and tough.
 No worries, you will get the hang of it, you really will.
 It may take a few tries, but the end result of your cooking adventures will be well worth the time and effort!

 Use a dough scraper, I use this to cut my dough into loaves and scrape the excess dough off the counter: OXO Good Grips Multi-purpose stainless steel scraper & chopper.
-I learned this when I taught bread making at a Bosch store.
+I learned this when I taught bread-making at a Bosch store.
 Wow, my mom would have loved this tool!

 Wash the dough off your hands with cold water, warm or hot water will start to “cook” the dough and make it stick to your hands even more.

-Some people sprinkle flour on the counter top, I spray vegetable oil on the counter.
+Some people sprinkle flour on the countertop, I spray vegetable oil on the counter.
 Everyone makes bread a little differently, and that’s okay.

 Test your bread dough, I’m not a scientist but this is what I do know: